IIIF/api/source/api/presentation/3.0/index.md

 #### 3.4.1 External Links

 ##### related
-A link to an external resource that is about the IIIF resource.
+A link to an external resource that describes or is about the IIIF resource.
 The external resource _MUST_ be able to be displayed directly to the user.
 Examples might include a video or academic paper about the resource, a website, an HTML description, and so forth.

 The value _MUST_ be an array of JSON objects.
 Each object _MUST_ have the `id`, `type` and `label` properties, and _SHOULD_ have a `format` property.